timschneeb/GalaxyBudsLive-Disassembly/README.md

 ### Future Online Manual

 As of writing this, the online-manual is not yet available but this may change in the next days/weeks.
-When it becomes available, you can check it out here: <http://www.samsung.com/m-manual/mod/SM-R180>
+When it becomes available, you can check it out here: <http://www.samsung.com/m-manual/mod/SM-R180> (view it on your mobile, it displays an error page on desktops for some reason)

 ### Menu Overview